-Healthy Poppy Seed Salad Dressing is a lovely sweet and tangy topping for fresh greens and fruit.
-This recipe makes it easy to create your own homemade condiment.
-Free from refined sugars, it’s a healthful addition to your plate.
+Healthy Poppy Seed Salad Dressing is a lovely sweet and tangy topping for fresh greens and fruit, like Strawberry Spinach Salad.
+This recipe makes it easy to create your homemade condiment.
+Free from refined sugars, it's a healthful addition to your plate.

 Whenever I've eaten out lately, my salad dressing of choice has been poppy seed.
 I assume that it's been loaded with sugar, but it's been my little guilty pleasure.
 After all, I reasoned, I was only having it occasionally and I don't eat large quantities of salad dressing.

 At some point it occurred to me to try to make a healthier version of poppy seed salad dressing at home.
 I was thrilled with how well it turned out and how much it tastes like the commercial varieties!

 - Avocado Oil - has many health benefits, including healthy fats and antioxidants.
 I've used it here because it has a more neutral flavour than olive oil.

 - Apple Cider Vinegar - an ancient health remedy

 - Raw Honey - possesses antibacterial properties and antioxidants

 For the exact amounts and detailed recipe instructions, scroll down to the end of this post, or click the Jump to Recipe button at the top.

 It's easy to make this refined sugar free poppy seed salad dressing recipe at home!